MicrosoftDocs/azure-stack-docs/azure-stack/operator/event-hubs-rp-install.md

 - You don't have an Internet connection.
 - Your connection isn't reliable.
-- Your requirements prevent you from directly using Azure Stack to download packages.
+- Your requirements prevent you from directly using Azure Stack Hub to download packages.

-First you download the packages to your local machine, then you import them into your Azure Stack instance.
+First you download the packages to your local machine, then you import them into your Azure Stack Hub instance.

 1. If you haven't already, follow the instructions in [Download Marketplace items - Disconnected or partially connected scenarios](azure-stack-download-azure-marketplace-item.md#disconnected-or-a-partially-connected-scenario).
 Here you download the Marketplace Syndication tool, which allows you to download the Event Hubs packages.
 2. Run the Marketplace Syndication tool (`Export-AzSOfflineMarketplaceItem` PowerShell cmdlet).
 3. After the tool's "Azure Marketplace Items" window opens, find and select "Event Hubs" to download the required packages to your local machine.
-4. Once the download finishes, you import the packages to your Azure Stack instance and publish to Marketplace.
+4. Once the download finishes, you import the packages to your Azure Stack Hub instance and publish to Marketplace.

 ## Installation

-1. If you haven't already, sign in to the Azure Stack administrator portal.
+1. If you haven't already, sign in to the Azure Stack Hub administrator portal.
 2. Select **Marketplace Management** on the left, then select **Resource providers**.
 3. Once Event Hubs and other required software have been downloaded, **Marketplace Management** should show the "Event Hubs" packages with a status of "Not Installed".
 There may be other packages that show a status of "Downloaded".
 Select the "Event Hubs" row you wish to install.
    [![Marketplace management downloaded packages](media/event-hubs-rp-install/2-marketplace-management-downloaded.png)](media/event-hubs-rp-install/2-marketplace-management-downloaded.png#lightbox)